Monday, April 14, 2008 Edition: #3753

 BS RANDOM JOKE:

 An Ozarks husband and wife come out of divorce court.
 The woman starts crying.
-Her ex- puts his arm around her and says “Don’t worry, hon.
+Her ex- puts his arm around her and says “Don’t be sad, hon.
 We’re still cousins!”

 BS WATER COOLER QUESTION: